 The trial plans to enroll 1500 children across the tested countries, with an aim to “evaluate the safety and response these vaccines elicit in children, and to determine how rapidly an immune response develops, what is the nature of the immune response and the nature of antibodies generated,” Dr. Cliff Lane, deputy director for clinical research at the National Institute of Allergy and Infectious Diseases told Devex.

-A phase one clinical trial conducted by the World Health Organization in 2015 reached positive conclusions on the potential efficacy of a vaccine developed by Johnson & Johnson.
-However, the trial focused on the contacts of Ebola cases, leaving unanswered questions on the vaccine’s effectiveness among other populations, such as frontline health care workers.
+A ring vaccination efficacy trial conducted by the World Health Organization in 2015 reached positive conclusions on the potential efficacy of a vaccine developed by Merck Sharp & Dohme, Corp.
+However, the trial focused on the certain contacts of Ebola patients, leaving unanswered questions on the vaccine’s effectiveness among other populations.

 The PREVAC trial seeks to determine the rapidity, intensity and duration of immune responses generated by the various vaccination strategies.
 Yazdan said the trial will also study questions on how to administer the vaccine to the population as a preventative measure before an outbreak, as well as the safety of the regimen among children.